This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 “The problems of these cities are caused by deindustrialization, white flight, federal policy, redlining, and state legislatures that starve cities of resources.
 A different party label would not have stopped the auto plants from closing.”

 This argument is substantially correct — and it is also insufficient.
 Three data points explain why.
-First: Pittsburgh lost its entire steel industry and reinvented itself.
+First, Pittsburgh lost its entire steel industry and reinvented itself.
 The variable was not the structural headwind — it was the governance response.
 Pittsburgh had competitive elections; Detroit did not.
-Second: A city government cannot undo redlining, but it controls zoning, permitting, tax incentives, code enforcement, blight removal, and land bank policy.
+Second, a city government cannot undo redlining, but it controls zoning, permitting, tax incentives, code enforcement, blight removal, and land bank policy.
 It cannot eliminate poverty by decree, but it controls where the education dollars go — and whether those dollars reach the classroom or vanish into consultant fees.
 Newark received $200 million for its schools and the money disappeared into administration (Russakoff, The Prize, 2015).
 State and federal forces constrain what a city can do.
 They do not dictate what a city chooses to do with the authority it has.
-Third: The absence of competition is itself the disease.
+Third, the absence of competition is itself the disease.
 A company with no competitors raises prices and lowers quality.
 A political party with no competitors raises taxes and lowers services.
 The mechanism is identical — and the basic economics of monopoly, applied to governance, produces exactly the outcomes these cities exhibit.

 The Accountability Deficit

 The point is not that Republicans would do better.
 The point is that the absence of competition is itself the disease (Chetty et al., The Opportunity Atlas, Harvard University and U.S. Census Bureau, 2018).
-When a political party knows — with mathematical certainty — that it will win regardless of results, every incentive for performance evaporates:
+When a political party knows — with mathematical certainty — that it will win regardless of results, every incentive for performance evaporates.

 - No need to deliver on promises when there is no penalty for breaking them